 Installing Red locally

 - For Linux/OSX users, you need to open a terminal app to be able to run Red.
 Once you have opened the terminal app, change to the directory in which you saved Red.
 Now do a: chmod u+x <red-binary> which will make sure that Red can be run on your computer.
 After that simply run Red using ./<red-binary>.
-This will build the Red console.
-Next time you run Red, the console will automatically open.
+This will open the Red console.

 (*) We have a temporary dependency on libcurl3 for Linux platform, so in case it is not installed or if you are running a 64-bit Linux, please check extra instructions from our download page.

-red>> print "Hello World!"
+>> print "Hello World!"
 Hello World!

 If you are running Red from Windows, you can also use the built-in GUI system and make a more appealing HelloWorld:

-red>> view [text "Hello World!"]
+Now try something more sophisticated:>> view [text "Hello World!"]

 1. In a code or text editor, write the following Hello World program: